Welcome to your “2-Minute Money Manager,” a short video feature answering money questions submitted by readers and viewers.

 Got a question of your own to ask?
 Scroll down past the transcript.

 Don’t want to watch?
 Here’s what I said in the video

 Hello, and welcome to your “2-Minute Money Manager.”
 I’m your host, Stacy Johnson, and this two-minute answer is brought to you by Money Talks News, serving up the best in personal finance, news and advice since 1991.

 “I’m a disabled veteran and need to find cheaper internet service.
 How do I start?”

 Marylou, thank you for your service.
 I’ve got three things for you:

 Before you can shop, you’ve got to know what you’re shopping for.
 If you’ve got internet now, go back and look at the bill from whoever your provider is and see how much data you’re using monthly.
 Things to ask yourself include:

-- How are you using the internet?
-Are you streaming video or watching Netflix?
-Or, are you just checking your email every now and then and looking at the occasional website?
+- How am I using the internet?
+Am I streaming video or watching Netflix?
+Or, am I just checking email every now and then and looking at the occasional website?

 These things matter a lot when you’re looking at options, so that’s job one.

 There are nonprofit agencies whose mission is to make sure everybody has internet access.
 So, if you’re low-income or otherwise qualify, find a subsidized program.